Do I really need a contractor that specializes in commercial painting? Isn’t it the same as residential painting?

-Examples of large commercial spaces include shopping malls, hotels, museums, and office buildings.
-It is hard to image a single painter, roller in hand trying to tackle such a large space!
+Examples of large commercial spaces in Toronto include shopping malls, hotels, museums, and office buildings.
+It is hard to imagine a single painter, roller in hand trying to tackle such a large space!
 In addition to requiring more people on the job, large spaces may have special challenges such as very high ceilings.
-Because of these challenges, job like these often require specialized equipment such as cherry picker cranes and industrial painting tools.
-Commercial painters will also have access to high quality commercial paint supplies.
+Because of these challenges, a job like these often requires specialized equipment such as cherry picker cranes and industrial painting tools.
+Commercial painters will also have access to high-quality commercial paint supplies.

 Logistics in a residential painting is usually fairly simple.
 A painter comes into a home and the family that is living in the home has to avoid using the room which is being painted for a day or so.